-To evaluate whether the temporal signal was stronger at a smaller evolutionary scale, we reran the analysis on an individual branch of the phylogenetic tree.
+To evaluate whether the temporal signal was stronger at a smaller evolutionary scale, we reran the analysis on an individual clade of the phylogenetic tree.
 We chose the clade assigned to chromopainter cluster D, as it included among 38 samples, 3 of our 4 ancient samples.
 As with the whole phylogeny, we recomputed both the linear regression and bayesian statistical models for a molecular clock, the results of which are summarised in Table 1 and 2.